Impacted Teeth (Wisdom & Canines)

 Bruising is a fairly uncommon symptom when it comes to these types of procedures.
 If you feel like you are experiencing some type of deeper bruising (that is different from the standard soreness experiences after these types of procedures) then you may want to contact your orthodontist.

-In terms of diet, a soft, bland diet is recommended after the initial procedure, but you may resume your normal diet as soon as you feel comfortable chewing.
-It is advised that you avoid sharp foods like crackers and chips as they may irritate the surgical site if they come into contact with your healing wound.
+In terms of diet, we recommend a soft, bland diet after the initial procedure.
+However, you may resume your normal diet as soon as you feel comfortable chewing.
+We also advise patients to avoid sharp foods like crackers and chips.
+This is because they may irritate the surgical site if they come into contact with your healing wound.

 Some foods that should be included in your soft-food diet are: